aarthikrao/timeMachine/README.md

 # Time Machine 🐓
 A distributed, fault tolerant scheduler that can potentially scale to millions of jobs.

-The idea is to build it with a storage layer based on LSM-tree implementation, consistent hashing for load balancing, and raft for consensus.
+The idea is to build it with a storage layer based on B+tree or LSM-tree implementation, consistent hashing for load balancing, and raft for consensus.

 ## 🧬 Documentation
 - [🚀 Purpose](./docs/Purpose.md)